-- 1. Touch the source buttons to which you want to apply the Source Rules Pattern - 2.
+- 1. Touch the source buttons to which you want to apply the Source Rules Pattern. - 2.
 Touch one of the Apply 1-6 buttons previously stored in the Source Rules Pattern menu pane.

-Source Rules Pattern Hold
+Source Rules Hold

-Rules Holds apply to the delegated MEs.
-Source Rules Pattern 'Rules Holds' can be applied by either touching the Rules Hold button in the Source Ops, Source Rules menu or by pressing the Rules Hold button on the Source Select Module for the ME or MEs delegated to that Source Rules Pattern.
+Rules Holds apply to each partition of a delegated ME.
+Rules Holds can be applied by either touching the Rules Hold button in the Source Ops, Source Rules menu or by pressing the Rules Hold button on the Source Select Module for the ME or MEs delegated to that Source Rule.

-CAUTION Applying Rules Holds from the Source Select Module require you to press the Rules Hold buttons for each ME (including both partitions for a Split ME) delegated to that Source Rules Pattern.
+CAUTION Applying Rules Holds from the Source Select Module require you to press the Rules Hold buttons for each ME (including both partitions for a Split ME) delegated to that Source Rule.